qelez/qelez/README.md

 # ABOUT ME

 - Hello, I'm a developer who works independently with several programming languages.
 Over the past few years, I haven't been very active in programming projects, but I am still deeply passionate about technology and related topics.
-I have been involved in this field for nearly 10 years, continuously learning and exploring new tools and techniques.
+I have been involved in this field for nearly 10 years.

 # LANGUAGES